Fernando Pires Ferreira

 Fernando Pires Ferreira (26 April 1842 – 27 October 1907) was a Brazilian ophthalmologist and politician, considered the father of ophthalmology in Brazil.

 Born in Parnaíba, Fernando was member of the Pires Ferreira family and went to study in Paris when he was 15.
-He obtained his Doctor's degree in ophthalmology on 2 July 1867 by the University of Paris Faculty of Medicine and was the apprentice of Dr. Louis de Wecker.
+He obtained his Doctor's degree in ophthalmology on 2 July 1867 by the University of Paris Faculty of Medicine and became the apprentice of Dr. Louis de Wecker.

 Fernando returned to Brazil in 1868, where he supposedly operated on his mother's cataract.
 He then moved to Rio de Janeiro and was accepted on the Imperial Academy of Medicine in 1869.
-He worked in several establishments and founded the Graduation in Ophthalmology on Santa Casa de Misericórdia do Rio de Janeiro.
+He worked at several establishments and founded the Graduation in Ophthalmology on Santa Casa de Misericórdia do Rio de Janeiro.
 Because of his work, he was laureated with the Imperial Order of the Rose.

 First years

 Fernando Pires Ferreira was born in Parnaíba, Piauí, on 26 April 1842.
 He was the son of Antônio Pires Ferreira with Lina Carlota de Jesus Rodrigues de Carvalho, members of the Pires Ferreira family.
 He had 17 siblings, and was the 11th oldest.
-His family lived on Fazenda Paraíso, Povoado São Raimundo, São Bernardo, but he was born on Parnaíba because the town's hospitals did not perform deliveries.
+His family lived on Fazenda Paraíso, São Raimundo village, São Bernardo, but he was born in Parnaíba because the town's hospitals did not perform deliveries.

 His father was a lieutenant colonel and had several lands in Magalhães de Almeida, Santa Rita, São Bernardo and others.
 He planted and processed sugar cane, rice, aguardiente, cotton and cassava flour.
 He also had cattle.
 The work was done using animal traction and slave labor.

-His primary education began on 26 July 1837 on Engenho Paraíso, his father's engenho.
+His primary education began on 26 July 1837 at Engenho Paraíso, his father's engenho.
 He finished his secondary education in São Luís due the lack of schools in São Bernardo.
 There, he lived with his grandparents, Marianna de Deus Castro Diniz and José Pires Ferreira.